luisCavalcantiDev/aws-cdk-workshop/README.md

-# Test project for AWS CDK using CDK [Java Workshop](https://cdkworkshop.com/50-java.html) with some other change and tests
 # Welcome to your CDK Java project!

+Test project for AWS CDK using CDK [Java Workshop](https://cdkworkshop.com/50-java.html) with some other changes and tests using AWS CodeCommit and AWS CodePipeline.

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.